-Subsequent to 30 June 2023, the Company was successful in its application for participation in the Federal Government's Junior Mineral Exploration Incentive ("JMEI") Scheme for the 2023/2024 tax year.
-Great Western has received an allocation of up to \$1,050,000 in JMEI credits for the 2023/2024 tax year.
+Subsequent to 30 June 2024, the Company was successful in its application for participation in the Federal Government's Junior Mineral Exploration Incentive ("JMEI") Scheme for the 2024/2025 tax year.
+Great Western has received an allocation of up to \$1,488,500 of exploration credits for potential distribution to eligible investors in the 2024/2025 tax year.
+This is the third consecutive year where the Company has been successful in applying for exploration credits.

 The Federal Government's JMEI scheme encourages investment in exploration companies that undertake greenfields mineral exploration in Australia, by allowing these exploration companies to forgo a portion of their carried forward tax losses that have arisen from allowable expenditure on "greenfield" exploration for potential distribution to eligible investors.
-Great Western wish to acknowledge the support of the Federal Government in making the JMEI available.
+Great Western wishes to acknowledge the support of the Federal Government in making the JMEI scheme available.